hkgaajau/yellow-blue-map/README.md

 1. Static site generator (using Hugo) for generating the shop lists by shop category, district and colour and any other useful materials

-The data files are updated manually and weekly from Google maps.
-Changes in this repo are published to the [mirror site](https://yellow-blue-map.pages.dev) automatically.
+This repo has been published to the [mirror site](https://yellow-blue-map.pages.dev).

 ## Mirror site not working?